grempe/sharkey/README.md

 * The paper record won't be destroyed in a fire or flood?
 * The paper record won't be stolen (and used by the thief)?

-Since this method is fragile and we don't want to give `superuser` access over our lives to others, clearly this method won't work without taking on a great deal of risk.
+Since this method is fragile and we don't want to give god level access over our lives to others, clearly this method isn't safe or reliable.

 ## A better way

-Thankfully, this can be done more safely.
+Thankfully, there's a better way.
 Here's an example scenario:

-1. Use `sharkey` to generate an [age](https://age-encryption.org/) encryption identity keypair deterministically from a random secret seed value.
+1. Use `sharkey` to generate an [age](https://age-encryption.org/) encryption identity keypair deterministically from a random secret seed value that no one knows (maybe not even you).
-1. Instruct `sharkey` to split the seed into ten shares, where any six of the ten shares together can recover the encryption identity.
+1. Instruct `sharkey` to split the seed into ten shares, where any six of the ten shares combined together can recover the encryption identity.
 Any fewer get nothing.
 1. Provide one share to each of the ten closest members of your immediate family, your closest friends, and your lawyer.
 Trust some more than others?
 Give them more of the shares, thus requiring fewer collaborators.
 1. Instruct each recipient to only provide their share to your spouse or lawyer (in that order) when they are satisfied that you are actually no longer with us.
 1. Using the public key, create an [age](https://age-encryption.org/) encrypted file that contains your passphrase.
+You can continue to add information to this file without a secret key.

-This way, you know that at least six of these trusted people would need to collude with each other in order to improperly gain access to your secrets.
+Using this technique you can rest assured that at least six of these trusted people would need to collude with each other in order to improperly gain access to your secrets.

 Now, you can go about your life. periodically updating an encrypted file that contains your passphrase.
 You can print or publish this file in a place where your spouse or lawyer knows to find it.
 Include with it the list of shareholders and how to contact them.
 You don't have to protect it or worry about it being stolen or destroyed since it is fully encrypted and can be easily recreated.

-When you pass, your spouse or lawyer collects the shares and recreates the identity privateKey that allows them to decrypt your secrets at the appropriate time.
+When you pass, your spouse or lawyer collects the shares and recreates the identity `privateKey` that allows them to decrypt your secrets.

-This technique allows you to remain in control at all times.
+This way you to remain in control at all times.
 If at any moment you no longer trust anyone in the group, simply change the passphrase of your password manager.
-At that moment, the shares and the encrypted file become useless.
+At that moment, the shares and the encrypted file become useless even if decrypted.
 Now, you can start over and generate a new age identity, a new set of shares, and a new encrypted file to be distributed to a new, more trusted group.

 ## Installation